Dynamics of Pseudoentanglement: Generation of Pseudoentanglement

 \section{Generation of Pseudoentanglement}

 Thus far we have discussed the propagation of pseudoentanglement: we have taken initial states that already contain random subset-phase ensembles on subsystems, and studied how these turn into random subset-phase states on the whole system under automaton circuit dynamics.
 This approach was motivated partly by analogy with the problem of entanglement spreading in quantum quenches, and partly by technical simplifications that arise when random phases are already provided by the input states.
 In this section, we address the question of generating pseudoentanglement from initial product states.
-To avoid complications associated with random phases, we choose to focus on the {\it random subset states} introduced in Ref.~\cite{giurgica-tiron_pseudorandomness_2023} and reviewed in Sec.~\ref{sec:review_pe}.
 We use only the local gate set of Sec.~\ref{sec:local-circuit}.
+To avoid technical complications associated with random phases, we choose to focus on the {\it random subset states} introduced in Refs.~\cite{giurgica-tiron_pseudorandomness_2023,jeronimo_pseudorandom_2024} and reviewed in Sec.~\ref{sec:review_pe}.
+We remark that this is a choice based on technical convenience.
+In principle an automaton circuit interspersed by phase gates will be able to produce random subset-phase states when acting on a trivial subset input states; however, we lack a statement like Propositions~\ref{proposition:subsetphase} (uniformly random phase functions) and \ref{proposition:subset} (constant phase functions) for the generic distribution of phase functions that would arise at intermediate times during that type of dynamics.
+However we note that the dynamics of subsets $S$ is independent of the phase functions $f$ in these automaton models, so convergence to random subset-phase states will be no faster than convergence to random subset states in the absence of phases.
+Thus it is reasonable to focus on random subset states in the following, while leaving the exploration of subset-phase state dynamics to future work.

 Let us take an initial subset state